Submission Guidelines | GCESCJ Blog

 Whether the submission uses novel arguments or offers a new interpretation of the existing laws?

-Submissions must be the original work of the author and not AI generated.
+Kindly note: Submissions must be the original work of the author and not AI generated.
 All submissions will be subjected to plagiarism checks, and any content with more than a 10% similarity index will be automatically disapproved.

 Submission Process: